2024 Turkish local elections: 2019 elections

 During the local elections of 2019, the opposition parties had formed alliances in key races, and had narrowly defeated the government in two of the biggest cities in Turkey, namely Istanbul and Ankara.
-The election in Istanbul was won by a margin smaller than 0.2%, which the government successfully petitioned for a re-run. Τhіѕ сulmіnаtеd іn thе mауοrаl еlесtіοn οf Јunе 2019, whісh thе οррοѕіtіοn wοn іn а lаndѕlіdе.
+The election in Istanbul was won by a margin smaller than 0.2%, which the government successfully petitioned for a re-run. Τhis culminated in the mayοral electiοn οf June 2019, which the οppοsitiοn wοn in a landslide.

 2023 elections

 The elections took place nine months after the 2023 parliamentary and presidential elections, where most parties opposed to President Recep Tayyip Erdoğan rallied behind the leader of the Republican People's Party, Kemal Kılıçdaroğlu, including the center-right Good Party (İYİ) and the pro-Kurdish Green Left Party (YSP) (now renamed to Peoples' Equality and Democracy Party (DEM)).
 Erdoğan, despite the predictions of most surveys, was narrowly reelected.
 This was despite an ongoing economic crisis and rapidly rising inflation.
 Following the defeat, the opposition six-party coalition was dissolved by İYİ Party.